AdamBoley/Exam-Scores-Analysis/README.md

 When conducting deployments on Heroku, I noticed the following warning message:
 `Warning: Your slug size (418 MB) exceeds our soft limit (300 MB) which may affect boot time.`

 When I load the dashboard outside of Heroku, it takes about 30 seconds to load, but this appears to be the only consequence of the warning message.
 The app also takes about 30 seconds to load when accessed from my mobile device.
+It can also take several seconds to switch between pages, especially if those pages have a lot of content.

 When deploying the project, I ran into a small bug.
 Heroku defaults to the Heroku-22 stack, whereas the project uses Python 3.8.11, which are incompatible with each other.
 Therefore, if you have forked this repository or are using it as a template, be sure to install the Heroku CLI and set the stack to Heroku-20.